a-timofeev/akim13.com/languages/java.md

-*Everything I note about Java programming language is here.*
+*Everything I note about Java programming is here.*

 ---